Foundry Mold and Coremakers make or form wax or sand cores or molds used in the production of metal castings in foundries.

 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Foundry Mold and Coremakers job description, Foundry Mold and Coremakers salary, Foundry Mold and Coremakers information, what is the job of a Foundry Mold and Coremaker like, pros and cons about Foundry Mold and Coremakers, colleges and universities for Foundry Mold and Coremakers, is Foundry Mold and Coremakers the right career for me, Easy careers to get into, careers in Production
+Foundry Mold and Coremakers job description, Foundry Mold and Coremakers salary, Foundry Mold and Coremakers information, what is the job of a Foundry Mold and Coremaker like, pros and cons about Foundry Mold and Coremakers, colleges and universities for Foundry Mold and Coremakers, is Foundry Mold and Coremakers the right career for me, careers in Production